mmutugi/Data-Science-and-Machine-Learning/Supervised-Learning/The Perceptron/Readme.md

 - Can be enhanced with modificationa like multi-class support or different activation functions.

 ## Dataset used
-Check out the [Matatu_data.csv]for a real-world inspired binary classification task.
+Check out the `matatu_data.csv` for a real-world inspired binary classification task.

 ---
-Authored by Mark Munyi for CMOR 438 taught by Randy R. Davila, Ph.D.
+### Authored by Mark Munyi for CMOR 438 taught by Randy R. Davila, Ph.D.